lizrodriguez/lawnguylandsnailroad/README.md

 Snail logo is from  https://pixabay.com
-OpenWeather API used to grab weather in the nav bar: http://openweathermap.org/api MTA's actual API is not functional, so I've used the public URL api to retrieve the LIRR train JSON. http://datamine.mta.info/
+OpenWeather API used to grab weather in the nav bar: http://openweathermap.org/api

+MTA's actual API is not functional, so I've used the public URL api to retrieve the LIRR train JSON:  http://datamine.mta.info/

-My approach for this project was to make a basic version of the LIRR timetable, with a mini weather forecast for New York City for convenience.
+My approach for this project was to make a basic version of the LIRR timetable, with a mini weather forecast for New York City.
 Users can register for an account, update, and delete an account.

 The feature I wanted to add is to save a favorite route to the user account.
 Currently in progress.